In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this slow cooker goulash:

-- Slow cook.
-Cover and cook on high for 3 hours or on low for 7 hours.
+Cover and cook on high for 3 hours, or on low for 7 hours.

-- Thicken the liquids.
-Whisk some cornstarch with cold water until smooth.
+Whisk cornstarch with cold water until smooth.
 Stir the slurry into the beef mixture.
 Cover and cook on high for 30 more minutes, until the cooking liquids thicken.

 Expert Tips